ThisNameWasTaken/angularjs-parcel-starter/readme.md

-# Parcel Starter
+# AngularJs Parcel Starter

-This is a simple [Parcel](https://parceljs.org/) boilerplate to get you up and running.
+This is a simple [Parcel](https://parceljs.org/) boilerplate to get you up and running with [AngularJs](https://angularjs.org/).

 ## Scripts